suriyaa/suriyaa/README.md

 ## Open Source Community Funding
 Interested in supporting my Open Source projects and contributions?
 Or just want to buy a coffee for me?
 Here are a few options:
 - Sponsoring via [GitHub Sponsors](https://github.com/sponsors/suriyaa)
-- Donating with [crypto](https://commerce.coinbase.com/checkout/29b88d93-5fc3-40f5-a11c-ab8def95e3dd) of your choice
+- With <a rel="nofollow" href="https://about.suriyaa.tk/bitcoin-signature.txt">Bitcoin</a> (or with a [cryptocurrency](https://commerce.coinbase.com/checkout/29b88d93-5fc3-40f5-a11c-ab8def95e3dd) of your choice)
-- Donating with [PayPal](https://www.paypal.me/suriyaasundararuban) in any fiat currency
+- With [PayPal](https://www.paypal.me/suriyaasundararuban) in any fiat currency

 By donating, you support my mission to make the world a better place with the power of Open Source.
 You can help me and the Open Source community to build, ship, and maintain better Open Source software on GitHub.
 I appreciate it.
 Thank you very much. 🙏